EllyC20/ms3-beauty-buys/TESTING.md

 **Reviews**

 As seen below, errors occured due to two things.
 The use of "ID" on the review image caused an error, the validator was noting there were multiple elements with the same ID.
 To fix this I changed the ID to a class.
-Secondly, the use of a <p> tag within a span was incorrect and affecting the flow of the page.
+Secondly, the use of a "p" tag within a span was incorrect and affecting the flow of the page.
 I removed the "p" tag and ensured the span held the same styling as I had intended, this solved the error.

 ![HTML validator](readme-and-testing-images/reviews-html-checker.png)
 ![HTML validator](readme-and-testing-images/reviews-html-checker-2.png)